highbyte/dotnet-6502/docs/systems/oric/overview.md

 ## Current capabilities

-- NMOS 6502 at 1 MHz with PAL timing: 64 CPU cycles per line, 312 lines and 19,968 cycles per frame.
+- NMOS 6502 at 1 MHz with a shared PAL raster clock: 64 CPU cycles per line, 312 lines and 19,968 cycles per frame.
+The pixel renderer samples visible scanlines as the raster reaches them, preserving software-generated raster effects that temporarily alter display memory.
 - 48 KB RAM, the MOS 6522 at `$0300`-`$03FF`, and a 16 KB system ROM at `$C000`-`$FFFF`.
 - 6522 parallel ports, control pins, timers and IRQ handling.
+- The optional RGB-VSync-to-cassette-input modification can be enabled in the Oric configuration, with the established 12-cycle high and 260-cycle low CB1 waveform.
+It is disabled by default to represent an unmodified Atmos.
+Compatible Download & Run entries such as Oricium enable it for that launch so they can synchronize directly to the display without manual raster calibration.
+  The assembly samples include a CB1- and Timer-1-synchronized raster-bar demo that follows a sine-wave path and temporarily changes HIRES paper attributes only while the ULA scans the affected rows.
+A separate cable-free diagnostic uses a deliberately offset free-running Timer 1 and paced text-row paper sweeps to exercise progressive rendering without CB1 or manual calibration.
 - AY-3-8912 register access through the VIA control pins and mono PCM audio for its three tone, noise and envelope channels.
 - The Atmos eight-by-eight keyboard matrix.
 Host arrow, modifier, editing, alphanumeric and